-Limescale can be inhibited so it remains in the water but does not adhere to your equipment, it can be removed with water softening, or it can be removed by way of an RO system.
+Limescale can be inhibited so it remains in the water but does not adhere to your equipment, it can be removed with water softening, or it can be removed by way of an RO system, (Reverse Osmosis).

-Total Dissolved Solids measures all impurities dissolved in the water including but not limited to calcium, magnesium, iron, nitrates and chlorides.
-High TDS levels could leave your water bitter, salty, flat or with a metallic taste depending which dissolved solids are present.
+TDS (Total Dissolved Solids) measures all impurities dissolved in the water including but not limited to calcium, magnesium, iron, nitrates and chlorides.
+High TDS levels could leave your water bitter, salty, flat or metallic tasting depending which dissolved solids are present.
 High TDS may also be a sign your water could be corrosive.

 TDS cannot be filtered out of your water.
 An RO system is required to remove excess TDS from your water supply.